-Therefore, these three things you need to know.
-God exists.
-You need to study until you have a correct understanding of His character, perfections, and attributes.
-And then you have to live your life so that you actually know that the course you're leading in your life conforms to what He would have.
-Turn to verse 23:

-But it is also necessary that men should have an idea that he is no respecter of persons, for with the idea of all the other excellencies in his character, and this one wanting, men could not exercise faith in him; because if he were a respecter of persons, they could not tell what their privileges were, nor how far they were authorized to exercise faith in him, or whether they were authorized to do it at all, but all must be confusion; but no sooner are the minds of men made acquainted with the truth on this point, that he is no respecter of persons, than they see that they have authority by faith to lay hold on eternal life, the richest boon of heaven, because God is no respecter of persons, and that every man in every nation has an equal privilege.
-(Lectures on Faith 3:23)

-That's you, that's you.
-God has done nothing for Joseph Smith He will not do for you.
-I understand all of the doctrinal arguments.
+You need to know these three things.
+1. God exists.
+2. You need to study until you have a correct understanding of his character perfections and attributes.
+3. You have to live your life so that you actually know that the course you are leading conforms to what He would have.
+Turn to verse 23: "But it is also necessary that men should have an idea that he is no respecter of persons, for with the idea of all the other excellencies in his character, and this one wanting, men could not exercise faith in him; because if he were a respecter of persons, they could not tell what their privileges were, nor how far they were authorized to exercise faith in him, or whether they were authorized to do it at all, but all must be confusion; but no sooner are the minds of men made acquainted with the truth on this point, that he is no respecter of persons, than they see that they have authority by faith to lay hold on eternal life, the richest boon of heaven, because God is no respecter of persons, and that every man in every nation has an equal privilege."
+That's you.
+God has done nothing for Joseph Smith that He will not do for you.
+I understand all the doctrinal arguments.
 I can make them all.
 I have made them all.
 And I've made them to the Lord.
-I've argued with Him on every point of doctrine that any of you...
-I've quoted to Him every scripture that any of you have advanced, and many more besides.
-And the Lord has always borne testimony back, consistently.
+I've argued with Him on every point of doctrine, I've quoted to Him every scripture that any of you have advanced, and many more besides.
+The Lord has always borne testimony back, consistently.
 This stuff is true.
-You're hedging up the way of your own salvation and of the salvation of others when you say, No one has the privilege in our day, yet, to lay hold on salvation.
-You're hedging up the way, you are damning yourself, and you are damning those who will listen to you when you say people in our time are not yet authorized to exercise faith in God unto salvation, because you are authorized.
+You're hedging up the way of your own salvation, and of the salvation of others when you say no one has the privilege in our day yet, to lay hold on salvation.
+You're hedging up the way, you are damning yourself, and you are damning those who will listen to you when you say, people in our time are not yet authorized to exercise faith in God unto salvation because you are authorized.
 I have done so.
 I have spoken with Him as a man speaks to another.
-He speaks in plain humility, reasoning as one man does with another.
+He speaks in plain humility, reasoning as one man with another.
 He will reason with you.

-The first night I got a testimony, I was in the middle of an argument with God-I thought with myself-until when I got down to the final question in my mind, which was, "How do I even know there is a God?"
+The first night I got a testimony, I was in the middle of an argument with God.
+I thought I was arguing with myself until I got down to the final question in my mind, which was, "How do I even know there is a God?"
 To which the response came, "Who do you think you've been talking to the last two hours?"
-I didn't realize that that still small voice, which will talk with any and all of you, was God.
-When you exercise the required faith to permit Him to step out from behind the veil, like the brother of Jared, He'll do that, too.
+I didn't realize that still small voice, which will talk with any and all of you, was God.
+When you exercise the required faith to permit Him to step out from behind the veil, like the brother of Jared, He will do that too.
 He's no respecter of persons.
-You should not question what your privileges are, nor how far you are authorized to exercise faith in Him, or whether you're authorized to do it at all.
+You should not question what your privileges are.
+Nor how far you are authorized to exercise faith in Him, or whether you're authorized to do it at all.
 Don't have doubts about your privileges.

-And then verse 24, twice: He is love...he is love.
+And then verse 24 we read it twice: "He is love...he is love."
 He is love.

-Now in my copy, beginning on page 40, "The following excerpt is not part of the Lectures on Faith."
-Therefore, we pass over that without comment.
-And I'll try and not have a sneer.
+In my copy it reads, beginning on page 40, "The following excerpt is not part of The Lectures on Faith."
+Therefore, we'll pass over that without comment.